Interstate 45: North Freeway (Houston to Conroe)

 As of 2015, widening of the North Freeway from Downtown to the Sam Houston Tollway began.
 The plan for the project is to widen the freeway by adding managed lanes and adding the North Shepherd on- and offramps also known as Spur 261 (which was already completed) prior to the I-45 widening project.
 This project has generated major controversy, with proponents claiming it would "enhance safety and mobility", while opponents point out that it would worsen air quality and greenhouse gas emissions, displace hundreds of people, and fail to meaningfully address congestion.

 Authorities in Harris County have sued TxDOT to stop the expansion, and the federal government has investigated the expansion project to determine whether it violates any civil rights or environmental laws.
 Among others, the expansion has been opposed by U.S. Representative Sheila Jackson Lee and Harris County Judge Lina Hidalgo.
 If completed, the highway's width will double to 480 ft, wider than a football field.
+Portions are planned to be buried.
 The highway expansion would displace around a thousand residents, including 919 units in 16 apartment complexes, 160 single-family homes, five places of worship, and two schools.
 An apartment complex was acquired and vacated by TxDOT, which plans to demolish it for the expansion.
 TxDOT was heavily criticized for this planned demolition, as the apartment complex slated for demolition had been described as an example of good urban planning.

 Parts of the freeway are paralleled by the METRORail Red Line.